Followers

 Alice C. Linsley

-Today I'll take up the second question sent in by a reader of Just Genesis.
+Today I take up the second question asked by a reader of Just Genesis.
 The question is: "Do you believe in a literal 6-day creation?"

-Answer: While Genesis is a reliable source of anthropological information about the ancient Afro-Asiatics, it is not a scientific text in the empirical sense.
-It emerges from an ancient and eastern worldview and must be understood in that context.
-In that context the number 6 is symbolic and the days of creation are not necessarily 24-hour days, as St. Augustine recognized in his The Literal Meaning of Genesis translated and annotated by John Hammond Taylor, S.J.
+While Genesis is a reliable source of anthropological information about the beliefs of the early Hebrew, it is not a scientific text.
+It emerges from a worldview and must be understood in that context.
+In that context the number 6 is highly symbolic and the days of creation may not be 24-hour days, as St. Augustine recognized in his The Literal Meaning of Genesis translated and annotated by John Hammond Taylor, S.J.
 (Newman Press, New York, 1982, Volume I, Book 8, Chapter 2, pp. 35-36.)

 St. Augustine begins his study of Genesis by laying down the following principle: “If anyone wishes to interpret in a literal sense everything written in this book, that is to understand it only according to the letter of the text, and in doing this he avoids blasphemy and explains everything in agreement with the Catholic faith, not only is he not to be discouraged, but he should be considered an outstanding interpreter worthy of great praise.
 But if there is no way of understanding a passage in a devout sense worthy of God without assuming that it has been set forth in figures and enigmas, we should remember that we have the authority of the apostles, who solved so many enigmas in the books of the Old Testament, and we should stay with the kind of interpretation which we have adopted with the help of Him who bids us ask, seek and knock.
 Thus, our purpose should be to explain all these figures of things according to the Catholic faith, whether the matter belongs to history or prophecy, without prejudice to a better and more exact treatment which we or others, whom the Lord is pleased to enlighten may subsequently undertake.”